Monday, October 5, 2009

 Now pick your font.
 You can use several fonts, or just one.
 Make sure you stay inside the blue lines.

 And you’re done!
 Save it.
 Then save it as a .jpg file (quality at max – 12).
-Burn it to a CD and take it to your local photo print shop & print one to see if you like it.
-Then print as many as you need & mail out to your friends & family.
+Burn it to a CD and take it to your local photo print shop and print one to see if you like it.
+Then print as many as you need and mail out to your friends and family.

 I think this is a great inexpensive way to create announcements.
 You can print them on 4"x6" photos (19 cents at piece @ Wal-Mart!) and they look professionally done (at least I think so) lol!